redhat-cip/dci-pipeline/README.md

 `GITHUB_LOGIN` variable to use `https`.
 The ssh key needs to be without password for the automation to work.

+For dci-pipeline-check to vote like a regular CI system on GitHub, set the variable `GITHUB_VOTING_REPOS` to a regexp matching the repositories you want to vote on in your configuratio file.
+Your GitHub token needs the rights to vote for this to work.
+If you don't want to have comments in Github, use the variable `GITHUB_NO_COMMENT_REPOS` as a regexp for the projects where you don't want to receive comments.

 If you use multiple Github accounts for different Github projects, you can use the `~/.config/dci-pipeline/config.yaml` or `/etc/dci-pipeline/config.yaml` files to define your specific